seehuhn/go-pdf/font/NOTES.md

 ---------------

 Inside content streams, the glyphs are addressed by a (single or multi-byte) character code.
-In fonts used for typesetting new text, the code automatically allocates codes to glyphs, and subsets fonts to the used glyphs.
-In fonts extracted from existing PDF files, the mapping between character codes and glyphs is fixed (extracted from the PDF file).
+When typesetting new text, the library automatically allocates codes to glyphs, and subsets fonts to the glyphs used.
+In fonts extracted from existing PDF files, the mapping between character codes and glyphs is fixed in the font dictionary.

 The map of character codes to glyphs can differ between PDF files, but is the same for all content streams within a PDF file.